Account-based selling isn’t a new concept– but it’s recently exploded as a common practice in sales and marketing circles.

 6. Campaign analysis and testing

-The popularity of account-based selling is attributed to the rise of data, analytics, and sales technology.
+The popularity of account-based selling is attributed to the rise of data, fueling marketing and sales intelligence technology.
 Data drives every aspect of an account-based selling strategy.
 For this reason, it’s important that you prioritize the data within your sales contact database and also take the time to analyze your account-based selling results.

 We already discussed tracking account coverage and account quality, but you must also keep an eye on other metrics.
 These include the number of opportunities you generate, account engagement, and your improvement over time.